How to invest in your teens: make that pocket money grow!

-Strangely enough we let 16-year-olds smoke cigarettes but deem investments to be too dangerous for them!
+Strangely enough, we let 16-year-olds smoke cigarettes but deem investments to be too dangerous for them!
 The only straightforward way to invest as a 16-year-old is to get your parents to open a Junior stocks and shares ISA for you now.
 Which you – or indeed anyone – can then pay into.
 When you are 18 this can then automatically roll over into an adult stocks and shares ISA and you won’t need to worry about any tax implications or hassle.

 At the moment, you can pay up to £4,260 a year into a Junior ISA.
 This is basically a tax-free savings account which you can use to buy and hold shares and investment funds.
 You have £2,500 to invest as a lump sum and can then invest a further £50 - £100 a month.

 Your first decision is whether shares are the right vehicle for you.

 This will depend on what you think that money will be for, and what the time frame is.
 If it’s 5 years or less then I’d stay with cash.
 If the stock market tumbles and you need to take the money out, you’ll get burned if you’re in shares.
 If you think you might use it for uni fees, for example, then this isn’t that far away so I would err on the side of caution.
 The Coventry is currently paying 3.6% on a cash junior ISA, as an example, so the cash rates on these are pretty good.
 If however this is general longer-term savings – it might be for a flat one day – then these longer timeframes make it worth looking to the stock market.

 The second decision is where to open an account.

 I would avoid buying and selling individual shares – far too risky.
 Instead, I would look at a robo adviser.
 You’ll have access on your phone and be able to follow the progress of your investments, learning about them as you go.
 The good thing is that you will answer some questions and then they will put you into a mixed bag of investments which they pick and manage for you.
 It’s a bit like getting a playlist on Spotify – you get someone else to put it all together without needing to be up to speed on all the latest songs.